Home/Tag:LGBTQ Genealogy

 LGBTQ Genealogy – Part 17

-In August 1979, gay rights activist Tom Brougham proposed a new category of relationship called “domestic partnership” to address the inequality of job benefits only extending to heterosexually married couples.
-Tom and a group of dedicated LGBTQ activists, which included my husband Leland Traiman, brought the […]
+In August 1979, gay rights activist Tom Brougham proposed the new concept of “domestic partnership” to counter the inequality of job benefits being exclusive to heterosexual couples.
+Tom and a dedicated group of LGBTQ activists, including my husband Leland Traiman, championed the […]

 Comments Off on LGBTQ Genealogy – Part 17